dymmond/esmerald/docs/responses.md

 ## OpenAPI Responses

-This is a special attribute that is used for OpenAPI spec purposes and can be created and added to a specific handler.
+This is a special attribute that is used for OpenAPI specification purposes and can be created and added to a specific handler.
+You can add one or multiple different responses into your specification.

 ```python
 from typing import Union